- Int'l & Global Studies+

 Christine Kray earned her Ph.D. in Anthropology from the University of Pennsylvania and her B.A. in Anthropology from New Mexico State University.
 A political anthropologist, her research has focused on the Yucatec Maya of Belize and Mexico, and she uses ethnographic, oral historical, and archival methods to investigate topics of colonialism, globalization, religion, and evangelization.
 A newer project looks at the role of the historical imagination in U.S. national politics, particularly the legacy of Susan B. Anthony.
 She teaches courses on The Ethnographic Imagination, Ritual and Performance, Immigration to the U.S., Culture and Politics in Latin America, Global Economy and the Grassroots, and Cuisine, Culture, and Power.

-Forthcoming.
+In press.
 Nasty Women and Bad Hombres: Gender and Race in the 2016 US Presidential Election.
+Gender and Race in American History series.
 Rochester: University of Rochester Press.
 (Kray, Christine A., Tamar W. Carroll, and Hinda Mandell, eds.)

 2013.
 Review of Maya and Catholic Cultures in Crisis, by John D. Early.
 In: Journal of Anthropological Research 69:584-585.